FLUSH!

 • I’m teeeeeeeeelllllllllling you….
 I’m not going….
 You’re the best thing I’ve ever known….
 And you, and you, and you, you’re gonna love meeeeeeeee.

-If somebody doesn’t see things or your involvement in the way that you do, they won’t feel obliged to explain their actions.
-If they’ve previously crossed boundaries and had discussions with you, they’re highly likely to have worked out the pattern and will know what to say/do including stonewalling, Future Faking, Fast Forwarding and distancing themselves in order to calm you down or panic you into submission.
+If somebody doesn’t see things/your involvement in the way you do, they won’t feel obliged to explain their actions.
+If they’ve previously crossed boundaries and had discussions with you, they’re highly likely to have worked out the pattern.
+They’ll know what to say/do, including stonewalling, Future Faking, Fast-Forwarding and distancing themselves in order to calm you down or panic you into submission.

-You don’t negotiate with your boundaries or your dignity and if a discussion or repeat discussion is going to diminish you including undermining your credibility, flushing this person by mentally and physically distancing yourself and moving on is the only way.
+If a discussion or repeated discussions are going to diminish you, including undermining your credibility, flushing this person by mentally and physically distancing yourself and moving on is the only way.

-Let me tell you from personal experience – these discussions will turn you into someone you don’t recognise who suffers with Thinking and Talking Too Much.
+Let me tell you from personal experience, these discussions turn you into someone you don’t recognise who suffers with Thinking and Talking Too Much.

-In a mutual relationship or just an interaction with a reasonable adult who is capable of empathy and who has an affinity with accountability and responsibility, a discussion in the sense of debating or conversing on a topic, exchanging ideas, or trying to reach a conclusion with a view to making a resolution, isn’t going to leave you hanging.
+In a mutual relationship (or just an interaction with a reasonable adult who’s capable of empathy and has an affinity with accountability and responsibility), a discussion in the sense of debating or conversing on a topic, exchanging ideas, or trying to reach a conclusion with a view to making a resolution, will not leave you hanging.

-There is no conversation to be had about why they’re doing you over, again.
+There is no conversation to be had about why they’re screwing you over again.

-There’s no debating the legitimacy and validity of your boundaries and you sure as hell shouldn’t be giving them the green light to duck responsibility in their attempts to put their shady behaviour on you.
+There’s no debating the legitimacy and validity of your boundaries.
+You sure as hell shouldn’t be giving them the green light to duck responsibility in their attempts to put their shady behaviour on you.

 Don’t ‘negotiate’ with people who don’t even have the basic courtesy and personal value to respect you due to not valuing their own integrity.
-The more you discuss is the more it looks like you’re convincing you that their behaviour is about you, or that you’re trying to sell you back in to an already unworkable ‘deal’.
-Stop discussing, get to flushing.
+The more you discuss it, the more it looks like you’re convincing yourself that their behaviour is about you.
+Or it looks like you’re trying to sell yourself back into an already unworkable ‘deal’.
+Stop discussing; get to flushing.

 Your thoughts?